An in-ground trampoline is a trampoline whose frame is set below the ground.

 This also simplifies assembly and cuts down on the required maintenance.

 The frame is constructed from galvanized steel and the sockets are rust resistant so you can be confident of its longevity.

-As you can see, the in ground trampoline is not like your typical trampoline and as such a lot of factors need to be considered.
+As you can see, in ground trampolines are not like your typical trampoline, so there are many factors to consider.

-With regards to the installation, the raised option is cheaper and better, but if you don’t mind the expense and the time, the flush to the ground is more aesthetically pleasing to the eye.
+Regarding installation, the raised option is cheaper and better, but if you don’t mind the cost and time, the flush with the ground option is more aesthetically pleasing.

-As the reviews above indicate, they are designed for long term use and safe to use.
+As the comments above show, they are designed for long-term use and are safe to use.